smhill001/Jupiter_NH3_Analysis_P3/Analysis Data/aareadme_L3.txt

 This directory contains Level-3 FITS data files of two types: ammonia abundnace and effective cloud-top pressure.
-They are derived from measurements of methane and ammonia absorption using in-band observations compared to adjacent continuum measurements.
+They are derived from measurements of methane and ammonia transmission using in-band observations compared to adjacent continuum measurements.
 The FITS files represent mapped data in system 3 longitude and planetographic latitude.
 Sampling is 1 deg long x 1 deg latitude cells with the full array size being 360x180 cells